abhishek593/JAO_Parser/README.md

 # JAO_Parser
 Resume Parser for Amdocs Round 2, 2022

-User can upload their Resume, and the application will parse all the keywords in the Resume for further processing.
+User can upload their Resume, and the application will parse all the keywords in the Resume for further procesing.
 ---

 ### Technologies Used